DoDAO-io/dodao-rust-course/generated/questions/owner_borrow.md

 Hint: Stack-Only Data

-Explanation: variables that use it do not move, but rather are trivially copied,
+Explanation: variables that use the annotation do not move, but rather are trivially copied,

 Sub Topics: memory-allocation